relaypro-open/terraform-provider-dog/README.md

 If you have an existing dog configuration, you can batch import this config:

 ```
-./dog-import/dog-import
+cd dog-import
+go build
+dog-import $ENV $DIRECTORY
 ```

-This queries the dog API and exports the full configuration into terraform formatted files in /tmp/dog-import:
+This queries the dog API and exports the full configuration into terraform formatted files in $DIRECTORY:

 ```
 group.tf